Troogle/OSUplayer/README.md

-OSUplayer
-A Music Player 4 All Osuers!
+OSUplayer---A Music Player 4 All Osuers!
 ===========
 Written in C# with .Net Freamwork 3.5